 Symptoms of dry eye can be quite varied, but they often include 1 or more of the following:

 Dry eye tends to affect older adults, although it can occur at any age.
-In addition to certain medications, such as decongestants and antidepressants, dry eye symptoms can be caused by hormonal fluctuations, medical conditions such as diabetes, or environmental and lifestyle factors including living in a dry or windy climate or spending a lot of time on the computer.
+In addition to certain medications, such as decongestants and antidepressants, dry eye symptoms can be caused by hormonal fluctuations, medical conditions such as diabetes, or environmental and lifestyle factors, including living in a dry or windy climate or spending a lot of time on the computer.

 Although dry eye isn’t typically a sight-threatening condition, it can be quite uncomfortable and lead to infection and other secondary conditions.
 When you visit Four Corners Eye Clinic, your physician carefully examines your eyes, including the skin surrounding the eyes and the movements your eyes make when you blink.
 Depending on the cause and severity of your symptoms, your physician may recommend 1 or a combination of the following treatments:

-We offer dry eye patients in Durango, Pagosa Springs, and Cortez, CO, and near Farmington, NM, a comprehensive evaluation to help not only address the symptoms but the underlying causes of dry eye.
+We offer dry eye patients in Durango, Pagosa Springs, and Cortez, CO, and near Farmington, NM, a comprehensive evaluation to help address the symptoms and the underlying causes of dry eye.
 We emphasize the importance of patient education and home care to help address your eye care needs.
 During your dry eye exam, we dedicate additional time to allow us to thoroughly evaluate all aspects of the tear film, identify the contributing factors to your dry eye symptoms, and assess the surface and structure of the eye and surrounding tissue to help properly provide treatment.

 If you require more advanced treatment for dry eye, we offer advanced options to treat more severe cases of dry eye: